 Crackley Hall benefits from sharing the Christian ethos, resources and approach to learning of our nearby senior school, Princethorpe College, where many of our pupils progress to.

-Originally a girls’ Catholic school, St Joseph’s Convent run by the Sisters of Mercy, in 2001 the school merged with Princethorpe College, a boys’ Catholic school between Leamington and Rugby, to provide continuous education from nursery to Sixth Form.
-Senior pupils moved to Princethorpe and the school became a mixed junior school renamed as Crackley Hall.
+Originally a girls’ Catholic school, St Joseph’s Convent, run by the Sisters of Mercy, the school merged with Princethorpe College, a boys’ Catholic school between Leamington and Rugby, in 2001, to provide continuous education for children from nursery through to Sixth Form.
+The senior pupils moved across to Princethorpe and the school became a mixed junior school and was renamed Crackley Hall.

 In September 2010 Crackley merged with Abbotsford School in Kenilworth with the aim of providing the best primary education in the area.
-The school and nursery, along with Princethorpe College, now form The Princethorpe Foundation, a company limited by guarantee and a registered charity.
+The school and nursery, along with Princethorpe College, and the Crescent School in Bilton Rugby, now form The Princethorpe Foundation, a company limited by guarantee and a registered charity.